Quick answer

 Is Honda as reliable as Toyota?

 Practically — yes.
 Statistically very close.
-Both are among the most reliable manufacturers in the world.
-Honda reliability scores consistently run just 1–2 points behind Toyota in the major surveys.
+Both are among the most reliable manufacturers in the world, and Honda consistently sits alongside Toyota near the top of the major reliability surveys.

 Is Honda's CVT reliable?